-The 567 counties that issue CAFRs are found across 39 different states and the District of Columbia (See Map 3).
+The 567 counties that issue CAFRs are found across 38 different states (See Map 3).
 Western and Southern counties are most likely to use a CAFR for financial reporting.
 The majority of counties in five states (Calif., Del., Hawaii, Md. and N.C.) use CAFRs.
 Hawaii is the only state in which all the counties release a CAFR for their annual financial report.
 The counties that report CAFRs are also in regulatory states, but in much smaller numbers.
 Three percent of counties in states with regulatory reporting requirements (Kan., Ky., Mo. and Okla.) use CAFRs, half of which are mid-sized counties (populations between 50,000 and 500,000).
 None of the counties in the remaining six non-regulatory states (Ala., Miss., N.H., S.D., W.Va. and Wyo.) report with CAFRs.